Skip to main content

 Consequence:

-The 2.88 days is the maximum the employee can register in July – and also in previous months, as long as the days have been earned in the given month
+The 2.88 days is the maximum the employee can register in July – also in previous months, as long as the days are earned in the given month

-If, for example, the employee registers an additional 3 vacation days in June, then by the end of July, the total registered will be:
+If, for example, the employee registers an additional 3 vacation days in June, then by the end of July, the following will have been registered in total:

 • 3 days in June